 These are just a few questions to consider when looking to add a tree or shrub to your landscape.
 Our Certified Arborist, Paul Rider is available for landscape consultations; which can help you prepare for the actual needs and appropriate placement of your trees.

 Trees and shrubs should be watered every 10 to 14 days.
-Ideally the soil should be moistened to a depth of 3 feet over the root area.
+Ideally, the soil should be moistened to a depth of 3 feet over the root area.
 Evaporation can be kept to a minimum by maintaining mulch around the base of the plant.
 Fruit trees will require a consistent watering schedule to avoid drought stress.
-Drought stress will keep fruit from growing to it’s full size and can reduce the fruit’s flavor.
-Don’t forget to thin fruit when necessary to keep branches from breaking.
+Drought stress will keep fruit from growing to its full size and can reduce the fruit’s flavor.
+Don’t forget to thin fruit when necessary to prevent branches from breaking.
 Do not fertilize your trees and shrubs during the hot summer season.

 The root system extends beyond the canopy looking for moisture.
-In order to keep your plants and trees healthy at this time, make sure to water to a depth of 18 to 24 inches.
+To keep your plants and trees healthy at this time, make sure to water to a depth of 18 to 24 inches.
 The best way to do this is to use a soaker hose.
 These hoses have small holes along the entire length.
 They let water out nice and slow, which gives it time to seep down into the ground where the roots are.
-The benefits of this type of watering are good strong roots and healthy plants with beautiful leaves, stems and blooms.
+The benefits of this type of watering are good strong roots and healthy plants with beautiful leaves, stems, and blooms.

-The best way to remember when to water is to put it on your calendar then when you start to water, and set your timer.
-About 1-2 hours of slow watering is about all you need to do unless it’s a really big tree.
+The best way to remember when to water is to put it on your calendar, then when you start watering set your timer.
+About 1-2 hours of slow watering is about all you need to do unless it’s a huge tree.
 If you are watering trees, put the hose around the perimeter of the tree about 2 feet from the trunk.
 Slowly move the hose out to the outer portion of the canopy.
 Remember that the root system extends all the way out to the edge of the canopy.
-Shrubs also need to be watered around the drip line, but for a lot less time.
+Shrubs also need to be watered around the drip line but for a lot less time.
 Most shrubs are on timers with bubblers or drip, which work the same way the soaker hoses do.
-If your shrubs are looking droopy make sure your drip system is working properly especially as temperatures start to rise.
+If your shrubs are looking droopy make sure your drip system is working correctly especially as temperatures start to rise.

-There are 4 key factors to consider when getting ready to trim your trees.
+There are four key factors to consider when getting ready to trim your trees.